 Most people are aware of the fact that lenders look at their financial histories when deciding what terms and conditions they should be offered when asking for a loan.
 However, very few understand exactly how these details factor in what type of deals they get.
-Although there are now hundreds of online lending services in the UK that give out next-day loans using only proof of address and proof of income, banks will still look at your financial history in order to determine if you are to be trusted with a larger amount of money or if they should request collateral.
+Although there are now hundreds of that give out next-day loans using only proof of address and proof of income, banks will still look at your financial history in order to determine if you are to be trusted with a larger amount of money or if they should request collateral.

 This having been said, lenders will rarely look at the entirety of your financial history.
 In most cases, only your credit rating will be analysed.
 This rating, or score, is composed of several factors that show how your past relationships with lenders have been.
 They also indicate your ability to manage your finances and to repay loans.

 Before moving forwards, it is important to mention the fact that there are several types of credit scores.
 This is due to the fact that there is more than one credit rating agency.
 Unfortunately, none of them discloses the formulae behind their scores, however, when a bank is assessing your loan request its representatives will look at the scores from all rating companies.

 Although the way in which the scores are calculated is kept secret, the credit rating levels are available to the public.
 For example, the ranks for Experian are as follows:

 - 0-560 – Very poor;